 However, I recommend doing it the same way that I did which was by visiting some other Bohol tourist spots near Alicia in the morning (Cadapdapan Rice Terraces, Can Umantad Falls and Canawa Cold Spring), and then in the afternoon head over to the town hall in Alicia to organize the hike for the following day.

 At the Municipal Town Hall in Alicia, we spoke to a woman who was in charge of the Tourism Department and she asked when and what time we wanted to do the hike and made a quick phone call to one of the local guides to set it all up.

-We wanted to do the hike for sunrise which meant we had to meet our guide the following morning at the front of the Town Hall at 4 am.
+We wanted to do the hike for sunrise which meant we had to meet our guide the following morning in front of the Town Hall at 4 am.
 She assured us that there would be a guide waiting for us in the early hours of the morning who would then take us to the trailhead.